-Valentine’s Day is fast approaching and it’s not just about candy and flowers.
-Learn how you can explain Valentines’s Day to your kids.
+Valentine’s Day is fast approaching, and it’s not just about candy and flowers.
+Learn how you can explain Valentine’s Day to your kids.

 Valentine’s Day is a fun and simple holiday for children to celebrate, but the origins of the day are actually pretty complicated.
 While the roots of Valentine’s Day are murky, born of both pagan and Christian traditions, the common thread is love, and that’s an easy theme for kids to get behind.
 Here’s how to explain Valentine’s Day to kids.

 Side note for parents: The notion of a man named Valentine delivering love notes far and wide isn’t exactly true, and written Valentine’s Day cards didn’t even surface until the 1400s, but the day slowly evolved into an opportunity to send cards to loved ones and then expanded into yet another gift-giving holiday.
 Today, an estimated one billion Valentine’s Day cards are sent out each year, more than $19 billion are spent on the occasion…and the holiday isn’t even celebrated worldwide!
 (Only the U.S., France, Australia, Mexico, Canada, and the United Kingdom celebrate it.)